HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 To address the potential latency in updating WeChat hooks, I will be the first developer in charge of making updates, after that we could receive donations and use it as a reward to attract new developers to contribute updates and fixes for new versions of WeChat, fostering a collaborative environment that speeds up the hook's update process.

 In terms of legal and operational scalability, we will continuously monitor regulatory developments and adapt our strategies accordingly.
-This may involve enhancing the app's stealth features or deploying decentralized network technologies to further obscure communication and reduce the likelihood of detection and restriction.

-By addressing these aspects of scalability and resilience, we aim to create a secure, user-friendly, and legally resilient communication platform that remains effective and accessible across various operating environments and regulatory landscapes.

 ### Deliverables Overview